Pinoy Big Brother: Kumunity Season 10: Praise

-During this season's celebrity edition, the show opened a conversation, both on the show and online, about the mental health struggles of the celebrity housemates.
-With the help of the show's resident psychologist-psychiatrist Dr. Randy Dellosa, mental health conditions were being addressed on the show, including KD Estrada's anxiety, Albie Casiño's attention deficit hyperactivity disorder, Alexa Ilacad's body dysmorphia, and the housemates' reaction and response on dealing with people diagnosed with such conditions.
-As such conversations remain a taboo in Filipino society, the move has won praise and appreciation from netizens for normalizing mental health-related conversations.
+During the season's celebrity edition, a dialogue began on the air and online, about the housemates' mental-health issues.
+With the help of the show's resident psychiatrist Randy Dellosa, mental-health conditions addressed included KD Estrada's anxiety, Albie Casiño's attention deficit hyperactivity disorder, Alexa Ilacad's body dysmorphia, and the housemates' response to thoe diagnosed with such conditions.
+Since such conversations remain taboo in Filipino society, the dialogue was praised for normalizing mental-health-related conversations.